eemiljka/chat-app/readme.md

 ## Starting the app locally

-We can see two users disconnecting to the app.
+We can see two users connecting to the app.
 ![Starting server](./images/start.png)

 ## Nicknames / Usernames